Germany's Schaeuble advocates leap in euro integration

 UNITING EUROPE WITHOUT UK

-Schaeuble's proposals coincide with a British decision to pull out of a series of EU law-and-order laws, a move that has pleased the influential anti-EU wing of Prime Minister David Cameron's Conservative Party but has put London on a collision course with other member states.
+Schaeuble's proposals coincide with a British decision to pull out of a raft of EU law-and-order legislation, a move that has pleased the influential anti-EU wing of Prime Minister David Cameron's Conservative Party but has put London on a collision course with other member states.

 "Britain itself must decide whether it wants to ride along with Europe or stay behind on the platform," said Wolfgang Krichbaum, head of the German parliament's Europe committee and a member of Merkel's centre-right Christian Democrats.